 I am a Registered General Nurse and have worked in both acute and Social Care settings.
 While practicing in acute services I worked across various specialties, including Urology, Orthopaedics, Emergency and Intensive Care and Oncology.
 I have been working in clinical management positions in Care Home and Respite services since 2014.
 I am passionate about quality assurance and service development- the chance to be part of building an outstanding care environment from scratch is a dream job!

-In my spare time I am a Trustee of a local hospice and a Public Governor for Derby Community Health Services.
-I am also starting a Master of Public Health course in January.
+I have started a Master of Public Health course in January.
 My hobbies include cooking, reading and walking my dog.
 I also love to travel and learn different languages and cultures.

 Domiciliary Care Manager